AetherialMist/JavaLearning/lesson-001/lesson-001.md

 Now as humans, we can figure out I _meant_ to say "The lazy dog jumped over the fence."
 That is great and all for us, but computers are not good at understanding what we _meant_ to say.
-Computers are very literal when it comes to the other of words and symbols used.
+Computers are very literal when it comes to the order of words and symbols used.
 Hence, ORDER MATTERS.
 As you write more and more Java code files, you will understand more and more of the Java syntax.

 ### Public Static Void WHAT???

 We have a Class file now, yay!
 But it is empty, and that little play button at the top is still grayed out, let's fix that!
-Add the following to you code file:
+Add the following to your code file:

 ```java
 package aetherial;